 Now, more than ever, businesses need confidence that their goods can reach their end destinations.
 They need to know that their supply chain partners can provide a level of resilience to mitigate against further shocks in the months ahead, whilst equally providing a level of agility to respond to emerging demand and supply patterns.

 Resilience will need to be at the forefront of everyone’s minds over the next 12 months.
-COVID has been a major consideration for the It was only around six months ago that Brexit was perceived to be the biggest shock to hit supply chains for a generation.
+It was only around six months ago that Brexit was perceived to be the biggest shock to hit supply chains for a generation.
 From 1st January 2021, new border arrangements will govern the flow of goods between the UK and the European Union, and indeed between Britain and Ireland.

 Businesses face a dilemma too when looking at their sourcing strategies.
 On one hand, globalisation has been challenged by COVID-19 and nearshoring is once again being reconsidered.
 However, on the other hand, moving manufacturing to Europe is equally challenging given we still do not know what rules and bureaucracies will govern trade beyond the end of the year.